How we can help you

 There are strict time restrictions in place for replying to a creditor’s statutory demand.
 Failing to comply may have a severe negative impact on your company.
 If you’ve been served with a statutory demand, you must act right away.
 Contact us if you disagree with the debt (or part of the debt) or have a cross-claim.
 We can help you file the necessary paperwork to have the demand set aside.

-Victor Legal provides a comprehensive range of corporate insolvency services.
+Our Brisbane insolvency lawyers offer a comprehensive range of corporate insolvency services.
 We can handle anything from the preliminary consultation to drafting and implementing your business rehabilitation strategy with expertise.

 - Wind up a company on grounds of insolvency